Ryder Hesjedal: Doping

 In October 2013, following allegations in Michael Rasmussen's book "Yellow Fever", Hesjedal admitted to doping earlier in his career, describing it as his "part in the dark past of the sport".
 In a statement, United States Anti-Doping Agency (USADA) chief executive officer (CEO) Travis Tygart confirmed that Hesjedal had told anti-doping authorities about his use of performance enhancing drugs (PED) during his racing career.
 In his public statement published by VeloNews, Hesjedal admitted to doping, adding: "It's not an excuse, but I felt then that it was my only choice."
 Hesjedal narrowly won the 2012 Giro d'Italia on the final time trial stage.
 Scientific research posted by USADA has noted both positive and negative long-term effects of PED use including physiological adaptations that can increase performance well after the final dosage.

 In 2004, fellow British Columbian racer Geoff Kabush failed to qualify for the 2004 Summer Olympics after Hesjedal and Seamus McGrath took Canada's two spots for the men's cross-country.
 Both would later admit to doping in the 2003 season.
 According to VeloNews, Kabush stated "he does not believe those riders only doped in 2003", having trained with them in the early 2000s.
 Hesjedal has yet to identify exactly when he doped and for how long.

-Personal
+Personal life

 Hesjedal was born in Victoria, British Columbia.
-His great-grandparents were Norwegian immigrants from Beiarn in Nordland and the Hesjedal Farm in Stamnes in Vaksdal.
+His great-grandparents were Norwegian immigrants from Beiarn Municipality in Nordland county and also from the Hesjedal Farm in Stamnes in Vaksdal Municipality.
 Both his parents worked for the Capital Regional District in Victoria.
 A head injury sustained during his time racing mountain bikes has left Hesjedal without a sense of smell.

 Following the 2012 Giro d'Italia, Hesjedal helped start a charitable group called the "Ryders Cycling Society of Canada", whose stated aim is "to create and sustain opportunities for young Canadians to ride bicycles."
 Hesjedal also auctioned a pink jersey he wore as leader of the General classification in the Giro d'Italia for $10,000, and distributed it to help young Canadian cyclists.

 Hesjedal now resides in his hometown of Victoria, British Columbia.